 Don’t underestimate the power of a good energy bar.
 They’re tasty, nutritious, and are easy to store.
 They’re also lightweight and packable, so don’t forget to put some in your bug out bag, too.

 Who doesn’t like jerky?
-They’re delicious, offer lots of protein, and can be eaten right off the pack.
+This survival food is delicious, offers lots of protein, and can be eaten right off the pack.

 Pemmican is an ancient, ready-to-eat survival food invented by Native Americans.
 It’s made from dried meat, dried berries, and animal fat.
 Here’s how you can make your own pemmican at home.